eddyerburgh/jest-serializer-vue/README.md

 removeIdTest           | `false`           | Removes `id="test-whatever"` or `id="testWhatever"`from snapshots. **Warning:** You should never use ID's for test tokens, as they can also be used by JS and CSS, making them more brittle.
 Use `data-test-id` instead. removeIstanbulComments | `true`            | Removes `/* istanbul ignore next */ cov_1lmjj6lxv1.f[3]++;` comments from snapshots when functions are inside HTML attributes.
-See [v3.16.0 release notes](https://github.com/tjw-lint/jest-serializer-vue-tjw/releases/tag/v3.16.0) for more details. removeServerRendered   | `true`            | Removes `data-server-rendered="true"` from your snapshots if true. verbose                | `true`            | Logs to the console errors or other messages if true. **Strongly recommended** if using experimental features. addInputValues         | `false`           | **EXPERIMENTAL** Displays the value of form fields. `<input>` becomes `<input value="whatever">` in your snapshots.
+See [v3.16.0 release notes](https://github.com/tjw-lint/jest-serializer-vue-tjw/releases/tag/v3.16.0) for more details. removeServerRendered   | `true`            | Removes `data-server-rendered="true"` from your snapshots if true. sortAttributes         | `true`            | Sorts the attributes inside HTML elements in the snapshot.
+This helps make snapshot diffs easier to read. verbose                | `true`            | Logs to the console errors or other messages if true. **Strongly recommended** if using experimental features. addInputValues         | `false`           | **EXPERIMENTAL** Displays the value of form fields. `<input>` becomes `<input value="whatever">` in your snapshots.
 Requires you pass in `wrapper`, not `wrapper.html()`.
 On deeply nested components, it may exceed callstack. stringifyObjects       | `false`           | **EXPERIMENTAL** Replaces `title="[object Object]"` with `title="{a:'asdf'}"` in your snapshots, allowing you to see the data in the snapshot.
 Requires you to pass in `wrapper`, not `wrapper.html()`.
 This is still a work in progress.
 On deeply nested components, it may exceed callstack.